Read about the different types of wig, whether you can get one through your health service and tips on how to wear them.

 Human hair wigs are not usually free on the NHS in England unless one of the following applies to you:

-- you have a skin condition that will be made worse by an acrylic wig
+- you have a skin condition that will be made worse by an synthetic wig

 If you are entitled to a new wig, the NHS will provide you with a new one every 6 months.
 There is no national limit on the number of wigs the NHS can supply you with.
 But individual hospitals may set their own limits.